jdevalk/alfred-quix/README.md

 - Quix itself, which I always open with `Alt+Q` or by typing `quix`
 - Site search, which I always open with `Cmd+Alt+S`, or by typing `site-search`
 - Whois, opened by typing `whois`

+## How to install

+Download the [`Quix.alfredworkflow`](https://github.com/jdevalk/alfred-quix/raw/main/Quix.alfredworkflow) file and double click to install it.

 ## Changelog